msuhardi/ogp-hfpg/_hack-for-public-good-2024/2024 Projects/Telegov.md

 third_nav_title: 2024 Projects
 ---
 <h3>Telegov</h3>
+<h4>Problem</h4>
+<p>Telegram is a great platform for building applications in the form of
+bots, allowing developers to focus on business logic and not worry about ancillary matters, like frontend design.
+This makes it very useful for the rapid development of internal, non-sensitive applications for public officers.
+However, we do not have a way to authenticate Telegram users as public officers, which is important when controlling access to internal information and features.</p>
+<h4>Solution</h4>
 <p>Telegov provides a template codebase to build Telegram bots for internal
 non-sensitive use cases in government.
 It does this by integrating sgID to authenticate users as Singapore Government public officers.
 Examples